liuertech/liuer-seo-analyzer/PRIVACY_POLICY.md

 - Generating a content brief.
 - Analyzing a page against selected SERP research.
+- Requesting an article based on a generated Content Plan.

 When you start one of these actions, the Extension may send the relevant research data to the Liuer API, including:

 - Keyword and search engine information.
 - SERP research data, such as organic results, related keywords, AI answer text, and AI source cards.
 - Page SEO data, such as title, meta description, headings, body text, links, images, and page sections.
+- Content Plan data, such as the recommended title, content strategy, outline, semantic keywords, required topics, exclusions, and questions to answer.
+- Content Plan recommendations, including entities, content gaps, and SEO/AEO recommendations.

-This data is used to generate SEO/AEO recommendations, search intent analysis, content briefs, and page comparison results.
+This data is used to generate SEO/AEO recommendations, search intent analysis, content plans, page comparison results, and user-requested articles.

+When you request an article, the request is processed by the Liuer API and the generated result may be delivered to the website connected to your Liuer account.

 ## How Information Is Used